Stuttgarter Straße 19

 Mina Fränkl

 Mina Tekla Fränkl, née Reilinger, widowed Brauer, was born on April 20, 1881, in the town of Reilingen in Baden.
-Documented is that she was the seventh of eight children of Josef Reilinger and his wife Frieda, née Strassburger.
+Documented is that she was the ninth of ten known children of Josef Reilinger and his wife Frieda, née Strassburger.
 Prior to 1870, there were no official registry offices in Baden; therefore it is possible that there might have been other siblings whose births were not recorded.
 The profession of the father is listed as “merchant.”

 It could not be determined if Mina had vocational training and education, but later she would prove to be a successful businesswoman.